GorrettyOkumbe/PortfolioProject/README.md

 # Hardware Online store

-An image of CRM hardware website
+An image of CRM hardware website.

+![alt text](images/screenshot.jpg)

 The CRM hardware online stores enables customers to access hardware tools at the convience of thier house hold.

-![alt text](images/screenshot.jpg)

 ## Introduction [our inspiration story]